 1. What is the relationship between depression and cognitive impairment in older adults?

 Depression can cause impairment in cognitive functions such as memory, attention and executive functions.
-In some cases, these symptoms are mistaken for dementia, as occurs in depressive pseudodementia.
+In some cases, these symptoms are confused with dementia, as happens in depressive pseudodementia.

 2. What is depressive pseudodementia?